typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 ![Visualiser screenshot](/images/academy/1-welcome/Dashboard-Console.png)

-## GRAQL Console
+## Graql Console

-In order to launch the GRAQL shell, from the command line, in the folder of Grakn core, run `./graql console -k academy`.
-This will launch the GRAQL shell in the keyspace "academy", that contains the data we are using during this course.
+In order to launch the Graql shell, from the command line, in the folder of Grakn core, run `./graql console -k academy`.
+This will launch the Graql shell in the keyspace "academy", that contains the data we are using during this course.

 Once again, type `match $x isa company; get;` and hit return to launch the query.
 As you can see the results looks very similar those in the dashboard console.

-To quit the GRAQL shell, just type `exit` to return to the command line.
+To quit the Graql shell, just type `exit` to return to the command line.

 ## Other entry points

-The graph visualiser, the console and the GRAQL shell are not the only ways to interact with GRAKN.
+The graph visualiser, the console and the Graql shell are not the only ways to interact with GRAKN.
 There are lower level ways to control it programmatically, like the REST endpoints and the Java API, but those are out of the scope of this article.
 They are treated more in depth in the [documentation](https://dev.grakn.ai) that I highly encourage you to consult.

 ### What you have learned?

-If you have made it this far, you should have a working distribution of Grakn running in a virtual machine, and you should know how to access the main entry points to the system: you should know how to access and query Grakn from the Graph visualiser, the Dashboard console, and the GRAQL shell.
+If you have made it this far, you should have a working distribution of Grakn running in a virtual machine, and you should know how to access the main entry points to the system: you should know how to access and query Grakn from the Graph visualiser, the Dashboard console, and the Graql shell.

 You are now ready to get your hands dirty and start working with GRAKN.